libismo/libismo/README.md

 - 👋 Hi, I’m @libismo
-- 👀 I’m interested in dev and data science
+- 👀 I’m interested in development and data science
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on create my portfolio
 - 📫 How to reach me: